The Nesterov-Spokoiny Acceleration Achieves Strict $o(1/k^2)$ Convergence: Introduction

 \subsection{Zeroth-order Optimization}

-Recently, the rising demand for fine-tuning large language models has brought zeroth-order optimization back into the spotlight (\cite{10.5555/3692070.3694514}, and references therein).
+Recently, the rising demand for fine-tuning large language models has brought zeroth-order optimization back into the spotlight \cite[e.g.,][]{malladi2023finetuning,10.5555/3692070.3694514}.
 This resurgence is largely due to the memory efficiency of zeroth-order optimization, making it particularly suitable for large-scale deep learning challenges.

 Although there is a vast body of literature on zeroth-order optimization (refer to \cite{conn2009introduction} for a contemporary overview), which encompasses techniques including Bayesian optimization \cite{shahriari2015taking}, stochastic optimization \cite{robbins1951stochastic,kiefer1952stochastic,nemirovski2009robust} and genetic algorithms \cite{srinivas1994genetic}, the application of zeroth-order optimization in fine-tuning is quite straightforward.
 We estimate the gradient using zeroth-order information and apply gradient-based methods using the estimated gradient.

 \begin{remark} Over the years, gradient-based algorithms have become the default solver for (\ref{eq:goal}) in several scenarios, and a tremendous amount of gradient methods have been invented.
 The history of gradient algorithms dates back to classical times, when Cauchy proposed a method of finding the minimum value of a function via first-order information \cite{lemarechal2012cauchy}.
 Nowadays, gradient-based zeroth-order methods are gaining importance. \end{remark}